 And it works!

 Research on Jump with Jill demonstrates kids are tuned in.
-Not only does Jump with Jill get kids rockin’ and learnin’, the messages translate into an overwhelming positive response to the show and measurable behavioral improvements.
+Not only does Jump with Jill get kids rockin’ and learnin’, the messages translate into an overwhelming positive response to the show and an increased and sustained motivation over time.

-- In a 2016 study, over 95% of students reported enjoying their experience with Jump with Jill and teachers expressed their gratitude for bringing classroom lessons to life.
-The evaluation documented that Jump with Jill created a positive learning environment, demonstrating an overwhelming willingness to try fruits and vegetables featured in the show – 94% of students tried foods presented to them after the show.
-The show sustained enthusiasm for healthy foods over time – changes recorded at the post-test remained at the follow-up test four weeks later.
+- In a 2016 study, over 95% of students reported enjoying their experience with Jump with Jill and 94% of students tried foods presented to them after the show.
+The show sustained enthusiasm for healthy foods over time.

 - In a 2009 study, 75% of all surveyed students reported trying to be more active and 81% of 4th graders reported trying to drink more water after seeing Jump with Jill.
 After seven months after students’ exposure to Jump with Jill, the message regarding the importance of physical activity remained especially strong and continued to be recalled at similar rates to the initial assessment at seven weeks.